jdelic/authserver/README.rst

 receives mail, then forwards it to another SMTP port after signing it with a DKIM key from its database.

 It also provides Django ``manage.py`` commands for registering OAuth2 applications.
 Those are useful for creating configuration entries through configuration management systems.

+Finally, it also includes an implementation of the `Docker Token Authentication protocol
+ <https://docs.docker.com/registry/spec/auth/token/>`__ and can therefore be
+used to secure Docker registries for push and pull with SSO credentials.
+The included ``manage.py`` command: ``manage.py dockerauth registry add ...`` allows script based setup.

 Planned features